JasonPunyon/jasonpunyon.github.com/source/_posts/2014-09-03-a-wild-anomaly-appears.markdown

 1. Angularjs + .NET + You
 1. Android Devloper 100% Boredom Free Zone
 1. Java Developer 100% Boredom Free Zone
+1. DevOps Engineer - Winner, Hottest DC Startups!!! $10M Series A
+1. Jr. Engineer at Drizly

 Some of these are just infrequently found (computer vision, Mac OSX) on our board.
-Some of these people are trying to be unique and stand out
+Some of these people are trying to be unique and stand out.

 Guthrie goes into a bit of detail about this in a section on precision and recall in the paper.
-The conclusion is that this kind of anomaly detection is particularly suited to where you have a human layer of detectors as the last line of defense and want to reduce the work they have to do.
+His conclusion is that this kind of anomaly detection is particularly suited to where you have a human layer of detectors as the last line of defense and want to reduce the work they have to do.
 An exhaustive exploration of the scores finds that all of the jobs we need to follow up on are in the top 10% when ordered by their anomaly scores.
 So setting that threshold should cut the job our humans have to do by 90%, making them happier and less bored, and improving the quality of the job board.